Recreation Management in Gerontology Program (C152)

 Full Description

-And to prepare you for the real work ahead, you'll have the chance to apply what you are learning both on-site at our nearly 24,000+-square-foot Simulation Centre facility, and off-site with one of our field placement partners.
-You’ll also learn proper documentation and Resident Assessment Instrument – Minimum Data Set (RAI-MDS) training.
+You will have hands-on training to practise and apply what you are learning both on-site at our nearly 24,000+-square-foot Simulation Centre facility, and off-site with one of our 600+ field placement partners.

 Your Field Education Options